MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

     1. In the Developer Portal, select **Tools** in the left navigation bar.
     1. Select **Bot Management**.
     1. In the bot management page, select **+ New Bot**.
     1. Enter a name and select **Add**.
-A bot is generated with a unique ID.
+A bot is created with a unique ID.

     From the Developer portal, you can navigate to [Bot framework portal](https://aka.ms/appstudionewbot) and configure your bot to update bot icon and other bot properties.